mikededo/dart-barrel-file-generator/README.md

 ![Logo](./packages/vscode/assets/logo.png)

-Monorepo for the VSCode and (WIP) cli to generate and maintain Dart barrel files
+Monorepo for the VSCode and cli to generate and maintain Dart barrel files